cdot/HSAC/README.md

 using `IMPORTRANGE`.
 The proxy sheets are then published as CSV.
 This approach gives us fine-grained control over what data enters the public domain.

+## Sensors
+The Sheds app is designed to capture environmental information to assist in filter life prediction.
+This can be done interactively, or can be done using digital sensors attached to a microcontroller.
+The app can refer to a file stored in WebDAV to obtain sensor data.
+This file is a CSV file with fields `Sensor ID,Date,Sample` and contains one line for each sample point.
+The file's URL and the requisite Sensor ID's are configured in the app settings dialog.

+In HSAC we use a Raspberry Pi Zero to capture sensor data from DHT11 and DS18B20 one-wire sensors.
+See the README in the `sensors` subdirectory for more.

 ## About
 Sheds was written by Crawford Currie http://c-dot.co.uk and is licensed